 For example, you could choose to activate new memberships immediately, or require approval by an administrator or payment to be received first.

 Levels are displayed alphabetically on the membership application form, so if you want to re-order them, you have to rename them or add numbers ahead of the names.

-So that visitors to your site can apply for membership in your organization, you need to add a membership application page to your website, if it isn't there already.
-I'll show you how to embed an application form on another site a little later on.
+So that visitors to your site can apply for membership in your organization, you need to add a membership application gadget to a page on your website, if there isn't one already.
+Using the gadget's settings, you can control its appearance and content.

 You can also create common fields that apply to all Wild Apricot forms (for example, event registration forms).

-If you want to exclude certain membership levels from your application form, you can adjust the settings so that only selected levels are shown.
-You can also enter a description for the page.
+If you want to exclude certain membership levels from your application form, you can adjust the gadget settings so that only selected levels are shown.

 Instead of – or in addition to – displaying a membership application form on your Wild Apricot site, you can embed a Wild Apricot membership application form into another website as a widget.
 A widget is a chunk of Wild Apricot functionality that can be copied and pasted into the HTML of another website.